-What types of macronutrients are good for endurance?
+Which macronutrients are good for endurance?

 Generally, the fundamental macronutrients to endurance are carbohydrates.
 Carbohydrates are a key fuel source for exercise, especially during prolonged continuous or high-intensity exercise.
-The body stores carbohydrates as glycogen in the muscles and liver, however its storage capacity is limited.
+The body stores carbohydrates as glycogen in the muscles and liver, however, its storage capacity is limited.

 When an athletes glycogen storage is depleted, the results include fatigue, impaired performance and a reduction in immune system function.
-Subsequently, in order to prepare your body for an endurance event, individuals should plan their carbohydrate intake around the event, or partake in ‘carb loading’.
+Subsequently, in order to prepare your body for an endurance event, individuals should plan their carbohydrate intake around the event, or partake in ‘carb-loading’.
 Similarly, for events based on longevity, it is advised that athletes have some form of carbohydrate intake during the workout.
-Additionally, a slight protein intake prior to a workout can help provide your muscles with fuel and prevent unwanted muscle breakdown (catabolism).
+Additionally, a small protein intake prior to a workout can help provide your muscles with fuel and prevent unwanted muscle breakdown (catabolism).

 For more information on the importance of pre-workout protein, click here.
 Prior to a workout, generally avoids fats as they can slow down the carbohydrate and protein absorption process.

-How many carbohydrates do I need?
+How much carbohydrate do I need?

 An individual’s carbohydrate requirements are dependent on a wide range of factors, including size, body composition goals, environmental conditions, training frequency, training duration, and training intensity.
 Since an individual’s training activities generally change on a daily basis, their carbohydrate intake should fluctuate to reflect this.

-On high intensity training days, more carbs should be consumed, and on light/non training days carb intake should be reduced.
+On high-intensity training days, more carbs should be consumed, and on light/non training days carb intake should be reduced.
 Nevertheless, the Academy of Nutrition and Dietetics recommends active individuals consume approximately 0.7 grams of carbohydrates per kilogram of body weight per hour of endurance exercise.

 Who should consume carbohydrates mid-workout?

 However, if you are training moderate-heavily for more than an hour, mid-workout carbohydrates are very beneficial.
-Athletes that are most likely to fall into this category include cyclists, distance runners and individuals involved in high intensity team sports such as football.
+Athletes that are most likely to fall into this category include cyclists, distance runners and individuals involved in high-intensity team sports such as football.

 The replenishment of carbohydrates during prolonged exercise can benefit sports performance both physically and mentally.
 Not only will it delay the decline in exercise intensity, it will also delay the decline in an individual’s concentration and mental skills.
 Subsequently, it can be said for athletes in this category, mid-workout carbohydrate boosts are a must.

-What carbohydrates should be consumed?
+Which carbohydrates should be consumed?

-- Carbohydrates and Protein are important pre-workout meals, especially endurance.
+Carbohydrates and Protein are important pre-workout meals, especially endurance.
 Avoid fats in this period as they can slow down the absorption process.

-- The Academy of Nutrition and Dietetics recommends active individuals consume approximately 0.7 grams of carbohydrates per kilogram of body weight per hour of endurance exercise.
+The Academy of Nutrition and Dietetics recommends active individuals consume approximately 0.7 grams of carbohydrates per kilogram of body weight per hour of endurance exercise.

-- If training moderately-heavily for periods longer than an hour in duration, a mid-workout carbohydrate boost will be especially beneficial.
+If training moderately-heavily for periods longer than an hour in duration, a mid-workout carbohydrate boost will be especially beneficial.

-- Intra-workout carbohydrates can help maintain both mental and physical performance for longer.
+Intra-workout carbohydrates can help maintain both mental and physical performance for longer.

 Have high GI carbohydrates during your workout.
 Avoid having low GI carbohydrates during workouts as they take too long to digest.

-- Before making any dramatic changes in your diet and nutrition consult your local physician.
+Before making any dramatic changes in your diet and nutrition consult your local physician.